 - Oops!Something went wrong.Please try again later.

-We doubt the modest 0.9% dividend yield is attracting many buyers to the stock.
-The revenue growth of 1.6% per year hardly seems impressive.
+The modest 1.0% dividend yield is unlikely to be propping up the share price.
+The revenue growth of 2.5% per year hardly seems impressive.
 So it seems one might have to take closer look at earnings and revenue trends to see how they might influence the share price.

 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-We note that for ITT the TSR over the last 5 years was 198%, which is better than the share price return mentioned above.
-The dividends paid by the company have thusly boosted the total shareholder return.
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+We note that for ITT the TSR over the last 5 years was 91%, which is better than the share price return mentioned above.
+This is largely a result of its dividend payments!

 A Different Perspective